-For these changes in treatment settings, we will cover up to a 31-day temporary supply of a Part D covered drug when your prescription is filled at a pharmacy.
+For these changes in treatment settings, we will cover up to a 31-day supply of a Part D covered drug when your prescription is filled at a pharmacy.
 If you change treatment settings multiple times within the same month, you may have to request an exception or prior authorization and receive approval for continued coverage of your drug.
-We will review these requests for continuation of therapy on a case-by-case basis when you are stabilized on a drug regimen which, if altered, is known to have risks.
+We will review these requests for continuation of therapy on a case-by-case basis when you have a stabilized drug regimen that, if altered, is known to have risks.